Cibiv/EvoNAPS/EvoNAPS_database/README.md

 The EvoNAPS database was built using the open-source MariaDB Server (v.10.0.13) and holds 13 different tables.
 An overview of the architecture of the database is given in the figure below.
 The figure shows an enhanced Entity-relationship-diagram (EER) of the EvoNAPS database using Crow’s feet notation.
 For simplicity only primary and foreign keys as well as columns involved in constraints are depicted.
 The figure was created using the reverse engineering tools of the MySQL Workbench software available at https://www.mysql.com/products/workbench/.

-More detailed information reagrding each table and its columns can be found in the [EvoNAPS_tables.md](EvoNAPS_tables.md) file.
+More detailed information regarding each table and its columns can be found in the [EvoNAPS_tables.md](EvoNAPS_tables.md) file.

 ![The EvoNAPS database](reduced_evonaps_architecture.svg)

 ## **Database access**

-This section will explain how to manually acess the EvoNAPS database on the CIBIV server.
+This section will explain how to manually access the EvoNAPS database on the CIBIV server.
 The database lies on the Crick server and can be accessed by simply typing the following command:

 ```console
 $ mysql -h crick -u [user] -p fra_db